 This is a condition where an anxiety-driven person cannot control their ritual behavior.
 This may be repeated washing of hands, repeatedly checking things (compulsions), or persistent, unwelcome thoughts.

 This can be the product of a terrifying event.
 It causes sufferers to have frightening thoughts and memories.
 Any recollection of the incident can be difficult and ordinary events can trigger flashbacks or intrusive images.
 Sufferers may become easily irritated or have violent outbursts.
 Depression and substance abuse often accompany PTSD.

 Symptoms of anxiety disorder

 The main symptom of anxiety disorders is excessive fear or worry.
-Anxiety disorders can also make it hard to breathe, sleep, stay still, and concentrate.
+Anxiety disorders can also make breathing, sleeping, staying still, and concentrating hard.
 Listed below are common symptoms of anxiety disorder:

 - Panic, fear, and uneasiness

 - Not being able to stay calm and still